So, you may ask, what proofreading have I done?

 August 2017 to present: Editor of ‘Outlook’ Parish Magazine

 I have been editor of my local parish magazine, OUTLOOK (Great Dunmow and Barnston) since August 2017.
-Thank you, Sally, for your training, and help and advice as co-editor.
+Thank you to Sally, for your training, help and advice as co-editor.
 See tribute below.

-From June 2017, over several months of training, I became familiar with the features of Microsoft Publisher, the design programme for the 40 page, A5 magazine.
+From June 2017, over several months of training, I became familiar with Microsoft Publisher, the design programme for the 40 page, A5 magazine.

-My role is, firstly, to rearrange the twenty pages of adverts each month; secondly, to receive and research editorial from contributors for the other twenty pages – these features are changed into house style and proofread; finally, illustrations and images are added to give interest.
-The magazine is delivered to a distribution area of 4,550 houses and growing.
+My role is, firstly, to rearrange the twenty pages of adverts each month; secondly, to receive and research editorial from contributors for the other twenty pages.
+I change these features into house style and proofread; finally, illustrations and images are added to give interest.
+The magazine is delivered to a distribution area of 4,550 houses and rising.